xregistry/spec/core/spec.md

   is assumed that newer Versions of a Resource will have a "higher" `id` value than older Versions.
 Also see [`epoch`](#epoch)
 - Constraints:
-  - REQUIRED in responses, OPTIONAL on requests
+  - REQUIRED in responses and document view, OPTIONAL in requests
-  - REQUIRED in document view
-  - MUST be a read-only attribute in API view
   - If present, MUST be non-empty
   - MUST be the `id` of the default Version of the Resource
+  - See the `stickydefaultversion` section above for how to process these two attributes
 - Examples:
   - `1`, `2.0`, `v3-rc1`